 Bruises are a common problem even among healthy children and adults.
 Although they cannot totally be prevented, you can reduce your risk of bruises in the following ways:

 - Wear helmets or other protective equipment when playing contact sports or riding a motorcycle.

 - Keep floors and walkways clear of obstructions (such as throw rugs) that might cause you to slip and fall.

-- Avoid placing furniture near doorways or walkways where you might bump into it.
+- Keep furniture away from doorways or walkways where you might bump into it.

-- Carry a flashlight when walking through poorly lit areas to reduce the risk accidental falls.
+- Carry a flashlight when walking through poorly lit areas to reduce the risk of accidental falls.

-- Keep a nightlight on in case you need to get up during the night to use the bathroom.
+- Keep a night light on in case you need to get up during the night to go to the bathroom.

 © Copyright 1995-2017 The Cleveland Clinic Foundation.
 All rights reserved.

 This information is provided by the Cleveland Clinic and is not intended to replace the medical advice of your doctor or health care provider.
 Please consult your health care provider for advice about a specific medical condition.
 This document was last reviewed on: 3/27/2017…#15235